-Drag the lines above to adjust when the movements of the cursor begin and how long they last.
-Alternatively, go to the Properties pane > Cursor > Timing to adjust the timing and speed of the mouse movement.
+You can drag the lines above to change where the movements of the cursor begin and how long they last.
+Alternatively, click the Properties pane > Cursor > Timing to adjust the timing and speed of the mouse movement.

 Adding Click Points and Click Effects

 You can convert any point along the cursor path into a click point.
 Select a point and perform the following:

 Step 1: Click the Properties pane > Cursor > Click Point.